So, you’ve decided to throw away the old typewriter and enter the 21st century.

 There’s definitely a reason this PC takes our spot at Numero Uno!

 Now this girl, she ain’t a Mac user or Apple fanatic.
 I had an iPhone 4s back in the day and that was it.
 (And yep.
 I had a Zune.)
 But you got to give credit where credit is due.
 Apple’s MacBook Air is so awesome, it’s making me thinking twice about buying a Mac.
-These laptops pride themselves on being the thinnest and lightest full function laptop around, and the newest model isn’t any different.
+These laptops pride themselves on being the thinnest and lightest full function laptop around (important for a laptop for writers), and the newest model isn’t any different.
 But that’s not it, the MacBook Air boasts some seriously luxurious features.
 It comes equipped with Touch ID–meaning all you need is your fingerprint to unlock it.
 Or it’s newly revamped backlit keyboard for your darkly lit pleasure.
 And with up to 16 GB of memory and 1.5 TB of SSD storage, this laptop will be sure to handle any task thrown its way.

 Powerful enough to be a laptop.
 Portable enough to be a tablet.
 What exactly is the Microsoft Go?